arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 1. Open a Windows Command Prompt and CD to the folder where you placed the site (in this case *C:\NodeCLI*).

-1. Run the following command to create the Windows Azure hosted site.
+1. Run the following command to create the Microsoft Azure hosted site.

 	```CommandPrompt
 	azure site create --git